 Upon completing our visit at Marapana, we return back to Perth through the main highway.
 Along the way, Doddy also act as tour guide who show us places that we pass through, or near where we are.
 Such as the town of Mandurah which is said to be the southernmost suburb in Perth metropolitan area, or Jandakot airport which is one of the important center of aviation training school in Australia (we didn’t get into the airport, we just drove on the nearby highway).

 We return back to the city through Kwinana freeway.
-Since we are traveling through the freeway, and didn’t stop by to any places along the way, it allows us faster journey back to the city.
-This means that we can arrive back to the city before sunset.
-So we decided to spent additional time by visiting the beaches near Perth.
+Since we were traveling through the freeway, and didn’t stop by to any places along the way, it allows us faster journey.
+This means that we can return to the city before sunset.
+To spent leftover time before night came, we decided to visit the beaches near Perth.